netaddr/netaddr/docs/source/api.rst

    See the :meth:`IPAddress.__init__` documentation for details.

-   .. versionchanged:: 0.10.0
+   .. versionchanged:: NEXT_NETADDR_VERSION
-        This parsing mode will become stricter in the future and it will reject leading zeros.
+        Started rejecting leading zeros regardless of the platform (it was previously allowed on some).

 .. data:: netaddr.INET_ATON